 - Optional additions: Cacao Nibs, Pumpkin Seeds, chopped Almonds* or Pecans*

 2. Place the dates in a bowl with 100g water just off the boil, and leave to soak for at least 5 minutes.

 3. Once soaked, tip the dates and water into a food processor or blender along with the banana, coconut oil, vanilla extract, sea salt (if using) and bicarbonate of soda.
 Process until smooth and paste-like.

 4. Use a spatula to transfer the paste into a bowl and stir in the oats, coconut, and any optional additions*.
 Spread the mixture into a greased baking dish, approximately 20 x 20cm.

 5. Bake for 25 minutes, or until golden and firm.

 6. Allow to cool before cutting into individual portions.
 The flapjacks will keep in an airtight container for up to four days.

 *Don’t forget to leave out the nuts if your child will be taking these to school.

 The perfect packed snack

 When it comes to packing these Flapjacks, we recommend reusable food wraps in place of cling film.
-Not only will they keep plastic waste out of landfills and oceans, but their cherry patterns will brighten your child’s snacktime during the school day.
+Not only will they keep plastic waste out of landfills and oceans, but their cheery patterns will brighten your child’s snacktime during the school day.